Install Azure PowerShell on Windows with PowerShellGet

 If you want to remove older versions of Azure PowerShell from your system, see Uninstall the Azure PowerShell module.

 It's possible to install more than one version of Azure PowerShell.
 To check if you have multiple versions of Azure PowerShell installed, use the following command:

 To remove a version of Azure PowerShell, see Uninstall the Azure PowerShell module.

-run an older version of Windows, or use the Azure classic deployment model.
-To install an older version, provide the
+older version of Windows, or use the Azure classic deployment model.
+To install an older version,

 -RequiredVersion argument when installing.

 # Install version 2.3.0 of Azure PowerShell Install-Module -Name AzureRM -RequiredVersion 2.3.0

 When loading the Azure PowerShell module the latest version is loaded by default.
 To load a

 # Load version 2.3.0 of Azure PowerShell Import-Module -Name AzureRM -RequiredVersion 2.3.0

 To get started using Azure PowerShell, see Get Started with Azure PowerShell to learn more about the module and its features.